viniciussoaresti/whativelearned/webdevelopment/frontend/frameworks/react.md

         fallback: 'blocking' -- tries to get the data required to render the page, making the request server-side (on next's server), and the user's only redirected after the page has rendered

-        */
+        both fallback true and blocking are examples of incremental static regeneration */
     });
 };